 Black southern collective identity stems from the historic, political, demographic, and cultural distinctiveness that sets apart this region from any other in the United States.
 As a result, Black communities living in the U.S. South face a disproportionally high number of health disparities directly linked to the social and economic barriers rooted in the unique history of racism, religion, segregation, and slavery in the U.S. South.
 Because of this environment, the U.S. South remains the epicenter of health disparities that continue to reduce the morbidity and mortality of Black communities living in this part of the United States.

-Strengthen the capacity of Black communities and leaders in the U.S. South to engage in health policy deliberations in order to improve federal, state, and local policy, programs, and research.
+Strengthen the capacity of Black communities and leaders in the U.S. South to engage in health equity policy deliberations in order to improve federal, state, and local policy, programs, and research.